 OK, their latest incarnations do drop free.
 But I’ve seen older mags sticking around where they’re not wanted (the magazine well of your gun) enough to color my opinion.

 It’s easy to see why the masses migrate to Gaston’s gizmo.
 Thanks to the 17′s thick grip, the gun’s relatively low bore axis, its 4.49″ barrel and the fact that the pistol fires the most manageable of “serious” calibers, the 17′s recoil is not an issue.
-Newbies need apply.
+Newbies would find it downright comfortable, even.
 More experienced shooters will not be surprised to learn I was keeping about a 1 inch group at 15 yards, with one flier out of 5 rounds.